Mantle of the Expert in schools

 In Mantle of the Expert, children are asked to think of themselves as people running a fictional ‘enterprise’ of some kind.
 They might imagine they are running a shop, or a museum, etc. The Mantle system works, then, through putting children in ‘real life’ situations.
 It helps to meet one of the targets of the new curriculum, to prepare pupils for life after school.In running their ‘enterprise,’ the children take on a range of different tasks – speaking and listening, reading, writing, designing, making, etc. The tasks are selected by the teacher to meet curriculum targets.

-We have also undertaken Erasmus Plus projects with partners across Europe.
-For more details, see here.
+The website also features information about Erasmus Plus projects we have undertaken with partners across Europe.

 Click on the video, to see an extract from a documentary made in 2009, showing David Allen from MAT working with a Year 2 class at Nonsuch Primary School in Birmingham.